 - In a small bowl, combine cornstarch and water.
 Add the cornstarch mixture to the sauce, and simmer until the sauce thickens.

 adapted from The Coca-Cola Cookbook

 P.S.
 If your husband is a soccer fan, look for these special World Cup Soccer 12-packs of Coca-Cola!
-My husband wasn’t much of a fan until my oldest daughter started playing club soccer, but he’s really been trying to learn more about the game for her sake. <3
+As a former baseball player, my husband wasn’t much of a fan until my oldest daughter started playing club soccer.
+But he’s really been trying to learn more about the game for her sake. <3

 As you can imagine, she was thrilled to see these limited edition cans.
 We’ve been watching as many of the games as we can as a family, and we’re looking forward to seeing the U.S. Men’s Team take on Ghana this Monday!